 Katherine Johnson along with her colleagues Dorothy Vaughn and Mary Jackson, served as the brains behind one of the greatest operations in U.S. history — the momentous launch of astronaut John Glenn into orbit, and his safe return.
 Glenn flew the Friendship 7 mission in 1962, becoming the first American to orbit the Earth.
 The job title of these women was ‘Computer’.
 The three women crossed all gender, race and professional lines while embarking on the mission.
 ‘Hidden Figures’ is an adaptation of the Margot Lee Shetterly book “Hidden Figures: The Story of the African-American Women Who Helped Win the Space Race,”

-I’m so glad that this movie is being made and will help to highlight the significant work that these women have achieved.
+I’m so glad that this movie has been made and will help to highlight the significant work that these women have achieved.
 But Katherine Johnson isn’t the only woman whose achievements have been unsung for over 40 years.

 During Women’s History Month, other women who you need to know include: